-- Annual average NO2 concentrations in 2011 at the Green Gates monitoring site in Longford were below the EU limit value, but concentrations measured at Oxford Avenue still exceeded it. - In Q2 2012, the running annual mean for NO2 fell at most monitoring sites the principal exception being the Hillingdon M4 site (see Fig. 1). - Up to Q2 2012, there were 12 exceedances of the daily average PM10 limit value.
-Thirty five exceedances per year are allowed before the limit value is breached (see Fig 2). - Over 90% of aircraft movements in 2011 continued to be made by more modern CAEP4 or CAEP6 models (see Fig. 4).
-This trend continued through Q2 2012.
+- Annual average NO2 concentrations in 2011 at the Green Gates monitoring site in Longford were below the EU limit value, but concentrations measured at Oxford Avenue still exceeded it. - In Q3 2012, the running annual mean for NO2 fell at most monitoring sites the principal exception being the Hillingdon M4 site (see Fig. 1). - Up to Q3 2012, there were 12 exceedances of the daily average PM10 limit value.
+Thirty five exceedances per year are allowed before the limit value is breached (see Fig 2). - Over 90% of aircraft movements in 2011 were made by more modern CAEP4 or CAEP6 models (see Fig. 4).
+This trend continued through Q3 2012 with over 91% of movements made by these aircraft.